btimby/cloudstrype/README.md

 **Git Hooks**

-Author uses and highly recommends flake8.
-You can easily install the webhook using the folowing command:
+Author uses and highly recommends flake8 and jshint.
+You can easily install the webhook the folowing command:

-    flake8 --install-hook
+    cp git.hooks.pre-commit.py .git/hooks/pre-commit

-And then configure it to prevent committing lint failures.
+And then configure flake8 to prevent committing lint failures.

     git config --local --bool flake8.strict true